Solute transport due to Periodic Loading in a Soft Porous Material: Solute transport and mixing

 For diffusion only (figure~\ref{fig:conc-profile}a) solute spreading is driven exclusively by concentration gradients and the travel distance $\delta$ grows as $\delta \propto \sqrt{t}$ after an initial (slower) phase in which the profile adjusts from its initial condition toward classical self similarity (see Appendix~\ref{anl_dff}).
-When a deformation is applied (figure~\ref{fig:conc-profile}b-d), four main factors impact the movement of the solute: (i) the fluid moves, driving advection; (ii) the fluid moves through the pore space driving dispersion; (iii) the porosity decreases, weakly hindering diffusion and dispersion since $\phi_f$ is a prefactor in both of those fluxes; and (iv) the solute spreads since a lower porosity means that the same quantity of fluid (and solute) must now occupy a larger spatial extent, thus weakening concentration gradients.
+When a deformation is applied (figure~\ref{fig:conc-profile}b-d), four main factors impact the movement of the solute: (i)~the motion of the fluid drives advection; (ii)~the motion of the fluid through the pore space drives dispersion; (iii)~the decrease in porosity weakly hinders diffusion and dispersion since $\phi_f$ is a prefactor in both of those fluxes; and (iv)~the stretched solute profile, with the same quantity of fluid (and solute) now occupying a larger spatial extent, weakens concentration gradients.
 The latter two effects become increasingly strong during loading and then decreasingly strong during unloading.
 The fourth mechanism is most obvious in the case of advection only (figure~\ref{fig:conc-profile}b), where the motion of the solute is perfectly reversible and $\delta=0$ at the end of the loading cycle.
 The fact that loading weakly suppresses molecular diffusion via the third and fourth mechanisms is apparent in figure~\ref{fig:conc-profile}c, where the final value of $\delta$ is lower for diffusion with loading than for diffusion without loading.
 When dispersion is included (figure~\ref{fig:conc-profile}d), transport is greatly amplified despite the weak suppression of diffusion.

 We next consider several quantitative measures of transport and mixing.